 Jon Favreau can go from directing/producing blockbusters such as the “Iron Man” franchise, and “The Avengers” to directing/starring in the new film “Chef” without missing a beat.
-It’s a tribute to Favreau getting back to his independent roots, which kicked off with his 1996 film “Swingers.”
+It’s a tribute to Favreau getting back to his independent roots, which kicked off with him writing and producing the 1996 film “Swingers.”

 The soundtrack also delivered mainly with the downhome sounds of New Orleans brass bands and Cuban grooves.
-The guitar sounds of Gary Cark, Jr. were also heard.
+The guitar sounds of Gary Clark, Jr. were also heard.

 Yes, the warmhearted film is perfect except for the R-rating for language.
 Many parents will be turned off by the language and will not get to see how wonderfully the film's themes of perseverance, working out relationships with friends and family are played out.